eme-lie/expenseTracker/README.md

 5. Go to php my admin on 8081
 6. Paste and execute sql
 7. Run docker-compose up on your terminal
+8. Enter http://localhost:3000/ into your browser or click on the link provided by docker